wmantly/p2psub/README.md

 #### Provided by `P2P` class

-* `addPeer(peer)` Adds a remote peer to the local peers connections. `peer` can passed as a single sting with a hostname and port, `'remotehost.com:7575'`, or an Array of Strings with peers `['remotehost.com:7575', '10.10.2.1:7575']`.
+* `addPeer(peer)` Adds a remote peer to the local peers connections. `peer` can passed as a single string with a hostname and port, `'remotehost.com:7575'`, or an Array of Strings with peers `['remotehost.com:7575', '10.10.2.1:7575']`.
 Duplicate and existing peers will be ignored.

 * `removePeer(peer)` Disconnect the passed peer and removes it from the list of peers this instances auto reconnects to. `peer` is passed as a single sting